syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ### Tooltip using HTMLAttribute in dropdown component

-To display the tooltip in the dropdown component, add the title attribute through the HtmlAttributes property, which updates the attribute to the root element `input`.
+To display the tooltip in the dropdown component, add the `title` attribute through the [HTMLAttributes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_HtmlAttributes)  property.
+This updates the attribute on the root input element.

 {% highlight cshtml %}